allure-framework/allure-csharp/src/Allure.Net.Sdk/README.md

   or write the content under that name through `ResultsDestination`.
 - Keep Allure execution state isolated for each parallel framework execution.
 - Keep endpoint matching narrow and define suppression when adapters overlap.
+- Dispose the runtime registration when the integration shuts down.
 - Test the adapter with `InMemoryResultsDestination`, including failures, skipped tests, fixtures, nested steps, attachments, and parallel execution.